VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 ## Migrating data from InfluxDB (1.x)

-`vmctl` supports the `influx` mode to migrate data from InfluxDB to VictoriaMetrics time-series database.
+`vmctl` supports the `influx` mode for [migrating data from InfluxDB to VictoriaMetrics](https://docs.victoriametrics.com/guides/migrate-from-influx.html) time-series database.

 See `./vmctl influx --help` for details and full list of flags.